-Full School Assembly is Day 2 after interval, starting at 10.45am.
+Full School Assembly is Day 2.
 All year levels have a Dean's Assembly and a Year Level Chapel once per cycle.
 On Days 1, 3 and 5, 'Int' means the year level has interval at 10.20am and then goes to Assembly or Chapel at 10.45am.
 On Days 4 and 6 all years have Tutor Time (replaced by House Meetings when required).